projectsyn/component-storageclass/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] The PR has a meaningful title.
-It will be used to auto generate the changelog.
+It will be used to auto-generate the changelog.
       The PR has a meaningful description that sums up the change.
 It will be linked in the changelog.